shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 In the host-side SGX plugin library implementation:

-- If the DCAP library is loaded, only evidence format of ECDSA-p256 is accepted, and the corresponding DCAP API entry point functions are invoked to get the QE target info or to generate the quote.
+- If the DCAP library is used, only evidence format of ECDSA-p256 is accepted, and the corresponding DCAP API entry point functions are invoked to get the QE target info or to generate the quote.
-- If the quote-ex library is loaded, the host-side library maps the input evidence format ID to the corresponding SGX attestation key ID and applies the optional parameter to the key ID structure (if any), and invokes the quote-ex API entry point functions to get the QE target info or to generate
+- If the quote-ex library is used, the host-side library maps the input evidence format ID to the corresponding SGX attestation key ID and applies the optional parameter to the key ID structure (if any), and invokes the quote-ex API entry point functions to get the QE target info or to generate